 Hot Drinks and Pan Dulce

 You may also be offered fresh fruit or freshly squeezed juice before the main breakfast course.
-Since there's such a profusion of delicious fresh tropical fruit in Mexico, it's a good opportunity to try these fruits at their best.
-Pineapple, papaya, cantaloupe, bananas and watermelon are popular, but you can also try other regional fruits like mango and guava when they're in season.Continue to 3 of 10 below.
+Since there's such a profusion of delicious fresh tropical fruit in Mexico, it's a good opportunity to try these at their ripest.
+Pineapple, papaya, cantaloupe, bananas, and watermelon are popular, but you can also try other regional fruits like mango and guava when they're in season.

 Street Food for Breakfast

-When chilaquiles are done just right they are neither too soggy nor too crispy, but the perfect intermediary point.
-Basic choices are chilaquiles verdes or rojos (green or red), but you may also find other sauces.
-They're often served with refried beans and a choice of eggs or meat.Continue to 6 of 10 below.
+When chilaquiles are done just right, they are neither too soggy nor too crispy.
+Basic choices are chilaquiles verdes or rojos (green or red), but you may also find other sauces at some local restaurants.
+They're often served with refried beans and a choice of eggs or meat.

 Huevos a la Mexicana

-The Swiss would probably not recognize this dish, but "Swiss enchiladas" are a popular dish in Mexico, for breakfast or any time of day.
-Lightly fried tortillas stuffed with chicken and covered in a green tomatillo sauce that usually also has cream in it, and covered with cheese.
-The Swiss get the credit because of the cream and cheese additions, though the dish is said to have originated at Sanborn's restaurant in Mexico City.
+Enchiladas Suizas are lightly fried tortillas stuffed with chicken, covered in a green tomatillo sauce that usually also has cream in it, and coated with shaved cheese.
+The Swiss get the credit in the name because of the cream and cheese additions, though the dish is said to have originated at Sanborn's restaurant in Mexico City.

-Besides enchiladas suizas, there are many other types of enchiladas.
-These vary quite a lot regionally.
-Sometimes stuffed with chicken or cheese, sometimes the tortilla is just drenched in a sauce.Continue to 8 of 10 below.
+Besides enchiladas Suizas, there are many other types of enchiladas, which vary a lot depending on the region.
+Sometimes enchiladas are stuffed with chicken or cheese, and other times the tortilla is just drenched in a sauce.

-Options often include a selection of guisados (prepared dishes or stews often with eggs, chorizo, potatoes, other meats and vegetables) presented DIY-style in clay pots that are called cazuelas.
-Plop your favorite in a tortilla with a bit of cheese and salsa, maybe a little guacamole, and you have a perfect breakfast option.Continue to 9 of 10 below.
+Options often include a selection of guisados (prepared dishes or stews often with eggs, chorizo, potatoes, other meats, and vegetables) presented DIY-style in clay pots that are called cazuelas.
+Plop your favorite in a tortilla with a bit of cheese and salsa, maybe a little guacamole, and you have a perfect breakfast in your hand.

-The guajalota or torta de tamal is popular among workers in Mexico City for a quick breakfast on the go.
-This is basically a tamal (sometimes deep fried!) stuffed inside a bolillo roll making a tamal sandwich (carbs and more carbs!).
-You'll find street vendors selling them in the mornings on street corners.Continue to 10 of 10 below.
+The guajalota (or torta de tamal) is popular among workers in Mexico City for a quick breakfast on the go.
+This is basically a tamale (sometimes deep fried) stuffed inside a bolillo roll making a tamal sandwich.
+You'll find street vendors selling them in the mornings on street corners.